Physician Associate MSc

 - If you are or have been a member of a registered professional body please provide details with your application submission.

 As with UK/EU applicants, international applicants must meet the entry requirements above (please contact Admissions to check the suitability of your qualifications as equivalent to UK qualifications).
-If shortlisted will undergo an online interview.
+If you are shortlisted, we will invite you to attend an online interview.

 If English is not your first language, you will require an average IELTS score of 7.5 with no less than 7.5 in any band.
-This must be completed before application to the course and evidence uploaded with your application.
-Applications without this evidence will be rejected as incomplete.
+You must provide evidence of your IELTS score with your application.
+We will reject incomplete applications without this evidence.

 Book your place at an Open Day